-- Cancel-at-well - if you applied wrong operations, it doesn't matter, you can also cancel the ongoing operations without losing data.
+- Cancel-at-well - if you applied wrong operations, you can cancel the ongoing operations without damage partitions.

 - Advanced file-moving algorithm - move and extend partition 30% to 300% faster, saving much time especially if there are large amount of files.

-2. How to increase RAID disk space in Windows Server 2008 r2
+2. How to extend RAID disk space in Windows Server 2008 r2

-Some servers use hardware raid arrays such as RAID 1/5/6/10, if there is available free space in the raid virtual disk, simply follow steps above.
-Do not break array or do any operations to raid controller.
-There is no difference to increase disk space of raid virtual partition.
+Some servers use hardware RAID arrays such as RAID 1/5/6/10, if there is available free space in any virtual partition on the RAID array, simply follow steps above.
+Do not break array or do any operations to RAID controller.
+There is no difference to increase disk space of RAID virtual partition.

-When there is no available free space in the virtual disk, you have two options to increase RAID disk space for Windows 2008 server:
+When there is no available free space in all partitions on the RAID array, you have two options to extend RAID disk space for Windows 2008 server:

-① Check if your controller support RAID expansion without losing data.
-If yes, after rebuilding with larger disks, original virtual disk size will be increased and additional space will be shown as Unallocated at the end.
+Check if your controller support RAID expansion without losing data.
+If yes, after rebuilding RAID array with larger disks or adding more disks, additional space will be shown as Unallocated at the end of this RAID.
 Then follow the steps above to move and merge Unallocated space to C drive or other partition(s).

-How to extend disk space of VMware/Hyper-V virtual server
+3. How to extend space of disk partition in VMware/Hyper-V

-The same with physical disk and RAID array, if there is available free space in original VMDK/VHD virtual disk, follow the steps above to shrink and extend partition with NIUBI Partition Editor.
+The same with physical disk and RAID array, if there is available free space on VMware/Hyper-V virtual disk, follow the steps above to shrink and extend partition with NIUBI Partition Editor.